Jessevdz/OmniOrder/docs/vision.md

-# OmniOrder: Vision & Value Proposition Strategy
+# Stelly: Vision & Value Proposition Strategy

 ## Executive Summary

-OmniOrder is not merely an online ordering tool; it is a **white-label digital infrastructure engine** designed to return brand sovereignty to restaurants.
+Stelly is not merely an online ordering tool; it is a **white-label digital infrastructure engine** designed to return brand sovereignty to restaurants.

-In a market dominated by aggregator marketplaces (which charge high commissions and dilute brand identity) and rigid SaaS templates (which make every restaurant look identical), OmniOrder introduces a third path: **The Chameleon Architecture.**
+In a market dominated by aggregator marketplaces (which charge high commissions and dilute brand identity) and rigid SaaS templates (which make every restaurant look identical), Stelly introduces a third path: **The Chameleon Architecture.**

 Our vision is to provide **Agency-Grade Branding** at **SaaS Scalability**.
 We allow a high-end steakhouse and a fast-casual juice bar to run on the exact same underlying technology stack, while offering their customers two radically different, immersive digital experiences.